vinuesa/get_phylomarkers/docs/GET_PHYLOMARKERS_manual.md

 More recently we have developed [**GET_HOMOLOGUES-EST**](https://github.com/eead-csic-compbio/get_homologues), which can be used to cluster eukaryotic genes and transcripts, as described in [Contreras-Moreira et al., 2017](http://journal.frontiersin.org/article/10.3389/fpls.2017.00184/full).

-**GET_PHYLOMARKERS** is primarily tailored towards selecting CDSs (gene markers) to infer DNA-level phylogenies of different species of the same genus or family.
+**GET_PHYLOMARKERS** is primarily tailored towards selecting CDSs (gene markers) from multiple genome sequences to infer phylogenies of different species of the same genus or family.
 It can also select optimal markers for population genetics, when the source genomes belong to the same species.
-For more divergent genome sequences, classified in different genera, families, orders or higher taxa, the pipeline should be run using protein instead of DNA sequences.
+For more divergent genome sequences, classified in different genera, families, orders or higher taxa, the pipeline should be run using proteins instead of DNA sequences.

 ## Usage synopsis

-1. [The pipeline (Fig. 1)](GET_PHYLOMARKERS_manual.md#brief-presentation-and-graphical-overview-of-the-pipeline) is run by executing the main script *run_get_phylomarkers_pipeline.sh* inside a folder containing twin \*.fna and \*.faa FASTA files for orthologous **single-copy** CDSs and translation products (Fig. 1). <!-- computed by the *get_homologues.pl -e* or *compare_clusters.pl* -t number_of_genomes scripts of the **GET_HOMOLOGUES** suite.-->
+1. The pipeline (**Fig. 1**) is run by executing the **main script** *run_get_phylomarkers_pipeline.sh* inside a folder containing twin \*.fna and \*.faa FASTA files for orthologous **single-copy** CDSs and translation products (Fig. 1). <!-- computed by the *get_homologues.pl -e* or *compare_clusters.pl* -t number_of_genomes scripts of the **GET_HOMOLOGUES** suite.-->
-2. There are two **runmodes**: **-R 1** (for phylogenetics) and **-R 2** (for population genetics).
+2. There are two **runmodes**: **-R 1** (for *phylogenetics*) and **-R 2** (for *population genetics*).
 3. The pipeline can be run on two **molecular types**: **DNA** or **protein** sequences (**-t DNA|PROT**).
 The latter is intended for the analysis of more divergent genome sequences, typically above the genus level.
 4. From version 2.0 onwards, **GET_PHYLOMARKERS** uses either the **FastTree (FT)** or **IQ-TREE (IQT)** fast ML tree search algorithms, controlled with the **-A [F|I]** option [**default: I**], respectively.
 Note that previous versions of the pipeline used FT as the default search algorithm.
 This change is based on our benchmark analyses [(Vinuesa et. al, 2018.
-Submitted)](GET_PHYLOMARKERS_manual.md#citation), which showed that IQ-TREE systematically finds better-scoring trees which allowed for a finer-grained filtering of markers based on their phylogentic attributes.
-This is in line with a recent publication that concluded that IQT is the best ML tree-searching algorithm available to date for datasets in the range of 100-200 sequences, as demonstrated in a large benchmark study with empirical phylogenomic datasets (Zhou et al. 2017.
+Submitted)](GET_PHYLOMARKERS_manual.md#citation), which showed that IQ-TREE systematically finds better-scoring trees which allows for a finer-grained filtering of markers based on their phylogentic attributes.
+This is in line with a recent publication that concluded that IQT is the best ML tree-searching algorithm available to date for datasets in the range of 100-200 sequences, accorting to a large benchmark analysis with empirical phylogenomic datasets (Zhou et al. 2017.
 Mol Biol Evol.
 Nov 21. doi: 10.1093/molbev/msx302.)
 [PMID:29177474](https://www.ncbi.nlm.nih.gov/pubmed/29177474).
 5. As of version 2.0 (January, 22cnd, 2018), GET_PHYLOMARKERS uses IQ-TREE version 1.6.1 (released Dec.
 28th, 2017) which implements a fast search option, which almost matches the speed of FastTree, but retaining the accuracy of IQ-TREE 1.5.* Model-selection is performed with the **-fast flag** to for maximal speed both for gene- and species tree searches.
 6. The **global molecular-clock hypothesis** can be evaluated for DNA (codon) alignments (-R 1 -t DNA -K).
 It is not yet implemented for protein sequences.
-7. **GET_PHYLOMARKERS** can compute **basic descritive statistics of population DNA polymorphisms and neutrality tests** when run in popGen mode (**-R 2**).
+7. **GET_PHYLOMARKERS** can compute **basic descriptive statistics of population DNA polymorphisms and neutrality tests** when run in *population genetics* mode (**-R 2**).
-8. A **small sequence dataset is provided** with the distribution in the test_sequences/ directory for easy and fast testing of the pipeline (~16-60 seconds on a commodity GNU/Linux desktop machine with 4 cores; see [**GET_PHYLOMARKERS tutorial**](GET_PHYLOMARKERS_manual.md#get_phylomarkers-tutorial), depending on the search thoroughness and/or nuber of models to be evaluated).
+8. A **small pIncA/C dataset is provided** with the distribution in the test_sequences/ directory for easy and fast testing of the pipeline (~16-60 seconds on a commodity GNU/Linux desktop machine with 4 cores; see [**GET_PHYLOMARKERS tutorial**](GET_PHYLOMARKERS_manual.md#get_phylomarkers-tutorial), depending on the search thoroughness and/or nuber of models to be evaluated).

 ### Basic usage examples

 ```
- # default run: launches the IQT-based filtering pipeline, selecting best models for gene trees and fitting GTR+RATE_AND_F_PARAMS models for species tree search based on the supermatrix.
+ # default run: launches the IQT-based filtering pipeline, selecting best models for gene trees and fitting
+ # GTR+F+RATE models for the species tree search based on the supermatrix of concatenated, top-scoreing alignments.
  run_get_phylomarkers_pipeline.sh -R 1 -t DNA

  # Same as above, but adding molecular-clock analysis assuming a HKY85+G substitution model
+ # and imposing a stronger filtering of input alignments based on kdetrees -k 1
+ # and minimum average SH-like gene-tree support values of 0.8 (see manual for the details)
- run_get_phylomarkers_pipeline.sh -R 1 -t DNA -K -M HKY
+ run_get_phylomarkers_pipeline.sh -R 1 -t DNA -K -M HKY -m 0.8 -k 1.0

  # population-genetics mode
  run_get_phylomarkers_pipeline.sh -R 2 -t DNA